 The two main events are the Calypso Festival at year end and St. Patricks mid March.

-For more events see the Tourist Board web site.
+For more events see the Tourist Board Festivals web page.

 The devastated capital Plymouth can be visited with registered tour guides.
 This must be planned upfront with the tour guide of your choice.
 The town visit is possible since 2016 but it must be requested in advance (one to two days) for safety reasons.